Dialog: Cam Coordinates

 4s Inner-Cam ONLY

-Red-14-3 Plate-Radius is NOT OK - but, this dimension is ignored with Inner Cams 4s
+Red-14-3 Plate-Radius is NOT OK - this dimension is ignored with Inner Cams 4s

 You can save the STEP file.